16 September 2019 - 08:30 to 20 September 2019 - 19:30

 The digital era is creating many opportunities for sectors like healthcare to improve service efficiency.
 But, at the same time, it introduces new challenges, including greater cyber risks.
 Cyber-incidents and cyber-attacks not only cause the loss of billions of Euros every year but also cause service disruptions and put patient safety at risk.
 All too often, these incidents occur due to human error.

-New research conducted by the cybersecurity company Carbon Black, involving 20 healthcare CISOs (chief information security officers) has shown that over the last few years83% of healthcare organizations have acknowledged a rise in cyberattacks and that these attacks are becoming increasingly sophisticated.
+New research conducted by the cybersecurity company Carbon Black, involving 20 healthcare CISOs (chief information security officers) has shown that over the last few years83% of healthcare organisations have acknowledged a rise in cyber-attacks and that these attacks are becoming increasingly sophisticated.

 Although phishing attacks on healthcare organizations are well-known and common, the last attack reported by the University of Connecticat and its affiliated hospital caused a class-action lawsuit; in fact the attack has potentially breached the data of about 320,000 patients.

 The patients argued that UConn Health’s breach only occurred due to their failure to “implement adequate and reasonable cybersecurity procedures and protocols.”

 The PANACEA Research project started in Rome, on January 21-22, in the Fondazione Policlinico Gemelli hospital.

 Fifteen partners from different nationalities met there to discuss the very first steps of the project.
 Watch the video to learn about the project from the people who are directly involved in dfferent parts of it.